royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Set the job id to `webinar-job-rotate-cert`
 * Under "Select devices to update", either select your device (iot-webinar-device), or its group (iot-webinar-group).
 Using groups will allow us to apply this job to multiple devices.
 * Create the job document file. this needs to be uploaded to S3, alternatively, you can use things like aws cli, boto3, etc and avoid the need to create an S3 object.
-  * Create a local file named `job-rotate-cert.json`, paste this into it and save it locally.
+  * TODO - from repo folder - two files!, Create a local file named `job-rotate-cert.json`, paste this into it and save it locally.
   //TODO - explain the fields
-  * Upload the file to our S3 bucket, under the `jobs` folder.
+  * Upload the files to our S3 bucket, under the `jobs` folder.
 * //TODO - order these items
 * Back in the job creation, under "Add a job file", navigate to `job-rotate-cert.json` and select it
 * Select "I want to pre-sign my urls..."